RateTheLandlord/rtl-frontend/README.md

 passes tests and linting.
 It also formats the files to prettier standard we have set.

-If it fails, then there is a chance that your changes have linting errors, or broke some tests.
+If it fails, it could be for the following reasons:

+- You have Linting errors - run `bun run lint` to find them
+- You have tests failing - run `bun run test` to find them
+- You are committing new files that are missing tests - run `./check-tests.sh` to see the output

-You may get this error: `/usr/bin/env: ‘sh\r’: No such file or directory`
+If you get this error: `/usr/bin/env: ‘sh\r’: No such file or directory`

 If you encounter this error, you'll need to install `dos2unix` in your terminal.
 Then run `sudo dos2unix .husky/pre-commit`.